 they were immortal and ageless all their days.

-Odysseus is welcomed by the Phaiakian royals in accordance with proper ideas of hospitality.
-He is something of a hit with them.
-Queen Arete wonders aloud why he is wearing her daughter's clothes, but he gives a conciliatory reply and says that it was his idea not to come to the city openly in Nausikaa's company.
+Athene tells Odysseus that he will secure his return to his friend (philoi), his house (oikos) and his homeland (patris gaia) if he wins the favour of Queen Arete.
+Odysseus is duly welcomed by the Phaiakian royals in accordance with proper ideas of hospitality, and he is something of a hit with them.
+Arete wonders aloud why he is wearing her daughter's clothes, but he gives a conciliatory reply and says that it was his idea not to come to the city openly in Nausikaa's company.

 Alkinoos offers Odysseus not only Nausikaa's hand in marriage but also a house (oikos) and possessions (ktémata) among the Phaiakians.
 Kalypso has already made him a similar offer, but, again, Odysseus can't accept it.
 He makes it clear that he has to return to his fatherland (patris, patré), and that he will die happy if only he can do this: